noahwill/charlie-parker/README.md

   5. for which end is greater than its start time
   6. for which end is less than or equal to its end time

-Beyond this business functionality, average response time, number of hits, number of successful exchanges, and number of failed exchanges are measured for each route defined for the server.
+Beyond this business functionality, average response time, API endpoint hits, number of successful exchanges, and number of failed exchanges are metrics measured for each route defined for the server.

 ## Building Docker Containers
 Currently, this app is only set up for a local environment.
 You will need Docker and Go installed in order to run.
 (You can either follow the instructions below or alternatively run the file [tools.sh](https://github.com/noahwill/charlie-parker/blob/cd87ad3e2221173035476941f95c314046cb8cdd/tools.sh#L5) with the argument `local` to run a script to build and test this app entirely.)